MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/previous-schemas-root.md

 ms.date: 08/07/2017
 ---

-# Previous app package manifest schemas
+# Previous app package manifest schema versions

 This is a collection of the app package manifest schemas for previous versions of Windows.
 For Windows 10 schema reference, see [App package manifest schema](uapmanifestschema/schema-root.md).